boltops-tools/ufo/docs/quick-start.md

 3. Updates the ECS Service
 4. Creates an ELB and connects it to the ECS Service

-You should see output similiar to this.
-Some output has been removed for conciseness.
+You should see output similar to this.

     $ ufo ship
     Building docker image with: